How to Clean a Circuit Board

 Steps to Clean a Circuit Board

-- Create a cleaning solution by using a quarter-cup of baking soda and 1 or 2 tablespoons of water until the mixture is thick in consistency.
+- To create a circuit board cleaner spray, use a quarter-cup of baking soda and 1 or 2 tablespoons of water until the mixture is thick in consistency.

 - Take a photo or make note of the circuit board’s configuration to allow for easy reassembly once the cleanup is complete.